pabllopf/Alis/6_Ideation/Thread/src/ThreadManager.md

 ## Properties

-- `List<System.Threading.Thread> threads`: This private property holds a list of threads that are managed by the `ThreadManager`.
+- `Dictionary<ThreadTask, CancellationTokenSource> threadTokens`: This private property holds a dictionary of threads and their cancellation tokens that are managed by the `ThreadManager`.

 ## Methods

-- `void StartThread(ThreadTask task)`: This method starts a new thread with the given task.
-It creates a new `System.Threading.Thread` instance, adds it to the `threads` list, and starts the thread.
+- `void StartThread(ThreadTask threadTask)`: This method starts a new thread with the given task.
+It creates a new `CancellationTokenSource`, adds it to the `threadTokens` dictionary, and starts the task in a new thread.

+- `void StopThread(ThreadTask threadTask)`: This method stops a specific thread.
+It retrieves the `CancellationTokenSource` for the given task from the `threadTokens` dictionary, cancels the token, and removes the task from the dictionary.

-- `void StopAllThreads()`: This method stops all threads that are currently alive and clears the `threads` list.
+- `void StopAllThreads()`: This method stops all threads that are currently alive and clears the `threadTokens` dictionary.

+- `int GetThreadCount()`: This method returns the current number of active threads managed by the `ThreadManager`.

 ## Usage